 The Campus Experience

 The Museum of Natural and Cultural History is located at East 15th Avenue and Columbia Street.
-Across campus, the Jordan Schnitzer Museum of Art, a member of the American Association of Museums, is noted for its collections of Asian and Northwest art.
+Across campus, the Jordan Schnitzer Museum of Art, a member of the American Alliance of Museums, is noted for its collections of Asian and Northwest art.

 The UO Libraries, a member of the Association of Research Libraries, is an important research facility for scholars throughout the Northwest.
 The free Oregon Card Program allows Oregon residents who are sixteen or older to borrow from the libraries’ three-million-volume collection.

 Campus athletic facilities include the 54,000-seat Autzen Stadium, the Marcus Mariota Sports Performance Center, the Casanova Athletic Center, Ed Moshofsky Sports Center, Papé Field, Jane Sanders Stadium, PK Park, Hayward Field and its all-weather track, Bowerman Family Building, Student Recreation Center, Matthew Knight Arena, and open-air and covered tennis courts.

 Student-guided tours of the university are available Monday through Saturday.
 Tours may be arranged by calling 541-346-1274.
 Campus maps and pamphlets describing university programs, answers to questions about services and office locations, and general information about the university are available at the information desk in the main lobby of the Ford Alumni Center.